szymonkudzia/proxmock/README.md

 #### Example:
 To run proxmock you need two things `proxmock.jar` and configuration file.
-First one you can find on this repo in `distribution` catalog, second one you can find below or write one by yourself :)
+First one you can find on this repo in `distribution` catalog, second one you can write by yourself or use the one listed below.

-Or use this short exemplary configuration: `config.yaml`
+Exemplary configuration `config.yaml`:
 ```yaml
 name: Test
 port: 9999